-On the south side of St Maarten on the east bank of Little Bay, the snorkeling at the Tiki Hut Snorkel Park is perfect for beginners.
+On the south side of Sint Maarten on the east bank of Little Bay, the snorkeling at the Tiki Hut Snorkel Park is perfect for beginners.
 The snorkeling at the Tiki Hut is usually easy since the waters are calm from the protection of the Fort Amsterdam peninsula.

 The sandy and rocky water bottom, along with an artificial reef, provides habitat to plentiful marine life including snapper, chub, tangs, parrotfish, damselfish, angelfish, trumpetfish, stingrays, eagle rays and sea turtles.
 There are a half dozen ship wrecks to observe, along with three 16th-century cannons from Fort Amsterdam.